yazwang/genai-agentos/README.md

 | `BACKEND_CORS_ORIGINS`      | Allowed CORS origins for the `backend`                               | `["*"]`, `["http://localhost"]`                                                         |
 | `DEFAULT_FILES_FOLDER_NAME` | Default folder for file storage - Docker file volume path            | `/files`                                                                                |
 | `CLI_BACKEND_ORIGIN_URL`    | `backend` URL for CLI access                                         | `http://localhost:8000`                                                                 |

+## 🛠️ Troubleshooting

+### ❓ MCP server or A2A card URL could not be accessed by the genai-backend
+✅ If your MCP server or A2A card is hosted on your local machine, make sure to change the host name from `http://localhost:<your_port>` to `http://host.docker.internal:<your_port>` and try again.

+### ❓ My MCP server with valid host cannot be accessed by the genai-backend
+✅ Make sure your MCP server supports `streamable-http` protocol and is remotely accessible.Also make sure that you're specifiying full URL of your server, like - `http://host.docker.internal:8000/mcp`

+⚠️ Side note: `sse` protocol is officially deprecated by MCP protocol devs, `stdio` protocol is not supported yet, but stay tuned for future announcements!